 “I don’t think any of us, when we decided to do it, realized how we had really hit on something that was going to be as big as it’s turned out to be,” says Abbott, who’s worked for Hallmark for 18 years and been the network’s CEO for 10.

 What’s surprising, however, is just how often Hallmark Christmas movies hit their very specific mark.
 Vicary attributes the films’ success rate to Hallmark’s relentless focus on CHRISTMAS, in all caps.
 “There’s a wide range of things that happen to people over the holiday season, and we try to represent those,” she told me.
 “What we won’t do is we won’t just make Christmas a backdrop.
 It has to be infused.
 The spirit of the season has to be represented in the movie.”

 Hallmark Christmas movies always maintain a traditionalist, conservative streak, one the channel is loathe to stray from

 What we know today as the Hallmark Channel began life as two different religious programmers sharing space on the same satellite transponder.
-The two eventually merged, in 1993, to form the Faith and Values Channel, then later renamed the Odyssey Network.
-The Hallmark greeting card company, with an assist from the Jim Henson company (yes, really!), bought Odyssey in 1998, eventually relaunching it in 2001 as the Hallmark Channel.
+The two eventually merged, in 1993, to form the Faith and Values Channel, which was later renamed the Odyssey Network.
+The Hallmark greeting card company, with an assist from the Jim Henson Company (yes, really!), bought Odyssey in 1998, eventually relaunching it in 2001 as the Hallmark Channel.